 Hong Kong: Pets and seeing-eye/hearing-aid dogs are prohibited to be carried to Hong Kong as unchecked baggage in the cabin or checked baggage in the cargo compartment.
 They can only be carried from Hong Kong as unchecked baggage in the cabin or checked baggage in the cargo compartment.

-Pets and seeing-eye/hearing-aid dogs can be carried with LIMITED CONDITION from China as unchecked baggage in cabin or checked baggage in the cargo compartment to Taiwan.
+China: Each passenger is allowed to check-in one dog or one cat per flight.
+Some airports allow adult passengers to carry their pets only.
+You can contact Airport Quarantine for more information.
+Pets and seeing-eye/hearing-aid dogs can be carried with limited condition from China as unchecked baggage in cabin or checked baggage in the cargo compartment to Taiwan.

 Pets as Checked Baggage (AVIH)

 Pets can be accepted for carriage by air only if they are being transported in containers that must be:

 - Leak, escape and claw-proof.

 - Constructed so that there is no risk of your animal escaping, injuring itself or causing damage to other items in the aircraft.